Score-based Conditional Out-of-Distribution Augmentation for Graph Covariate Shift: Score-based Conditional Out-of-Distribution Diffusion Augmentation ( )

-Existing graph generation models~\citep{jo2022score, martinkus2022spectre, vignac2022digress} cannot directly sample graphs from the conditional distribution in Equation~(\ref{eq:probability_aug}), as it is infeasible to enumerate all possible $\lambda$ values and their corresponding graphs and labels to compute the normalized probabilities.
-To overcome this limitation, we propose a novel guidance scheme to direct the score-based generative model~\citep{song2020score} towards the target distribution.
+Existing graph generation models~\cite{jo2022score, martinkus2022spectre, vignac2022digress, lee2023exploring} cannot directly sample graphs from the conditional distribution in Equation~(\ref{eq:probability_aug}), as it is infeasible to enumerate all possible $\mathcal{E}_{\text {ood }}$ values and their corresponding graphs and labels to compute the normalized probabilities.
+To overcome this limitation, we propose a novel score-based generative model to generate graphs from the target distribution.